Shubham09996/SehatSphere/README.md

 - **Admin**: 👑 Full access to the platform, including user management, hospital management, system analytics, and security.

 ## Contributing 🤝
-We welcome contributions to HealthSphere!
+We welcome contributions to SehatSphere!
 To contribute, please follow these steps:
 1. Fork the repository. 🍴
 2. Create a new branch for your feature or bug fix. 🌳
 3. Make your changes and ensure they adhere to the project's coding standards. ✍️